reene44444x/scps/README.md

 This GitHub Action automatically transfers files listed in a `.scps` file in your project to a remote server using SCP.

-Create .scps file in the root of the project, list all relative path of the files which will be transfered to the server.
+Create .scps file in the root of the project, list all relative paths of the files that will be transfered to the server.
 ## Inputs

 | Name           | Description                              | Required |